mayokunadeniyi/EarthQuake-Watcher/README.md

 ## Project Overview
 EarthQuake Watcher is an Android application built using the [Google Maps API](https://developers.google.com/maps/documentation/) and fetches data from the [USGS API](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
 This USGS API which is in the [GeoJSON](https://geojson.org/) format allows for encoding variety of geographic data structures.
 EarthQuake Watcher leverages on this API to allow users keep track and monitor earthquake events occuring around the world.
-EarthhQuake Watcher presents data gotten from the USGS API on the Google Map for the user to interact with.
+EarthQuake Watcher presents data gotten from the USGS API on the Google Map for the user to interact with.

 ## Project Demo
 <p align="center"><img src="https://github.com/mayokunthefirst/EarthQuake-Watcher/blob/master/gif/20190602_165709.gif"></a></p>